airshipit/airshipctl/docs/source/providers/cluster_api_gcp.md

 **Create a workload cluster, with control plane and worker nodes**

-> airshipctl phase run controlplane-target
+> airshipctl phase run controlplane-ephemeral

 > airshipctl phase run workers-target

 ## GCP Prerequisites

 ### Create Service Account

 To create and manager clusters, this infrastructure providers uses a service account to authenticate with GCP's APIs.
 From your cloud console, follow [these instructions](https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating)